neelmitra/avsmqtt/instructions/lab1.md

     - AWS IoT Endpoint Url from Section B - Step 4

 Congratulations!
 You now have created the Alexa Voice Product and the AWS resources.
+In the next lab , you will embed these configurations on the hardware , so they can communicate with Alexa Voice service and AWS IoT services.

 ### See you in [lab2](./lab2.md).